 - i.
 Is a public administration, or a publicly owned enterprise; - ii.
 Is an individual resident in a geographical area of lower risk (see geographical risk factors, below); - iii.
-Is a credit institution or a financial institution which is:
+Is a credit institution or a financial institution which is: - (aa) Subject to the requirements in national legislation implementing the equivalent to the Fourth Money Laundering Directive as an obliged entity (within the meaning of that Directive); and - (bb) Supervised for compliance with those requirements in accordance with Chapter VI of the Fourth Money Laundering Directive; and;

-(aa) Subject to the requirements in national legislation implementing the equivalent to the Fourth Money Laundering Directive as an obliged entity (within the meaning of that Directive); and iv.
-Is a company whose securities are listed on a regulated market, and the location of the regulated market, or service is:
+iv.
+Is a company whose securities are listed on a regulated market, and the location of the regulated market;